 Ephesians 2:10

-Increasing intimacy with Jesus may not immediately look like success in the eyes of the world.
-Instead of measuring children’s growth by performance outcomes, leaders, parents, and youth workers must train them to value Jesus’s “Well done, Good and Faithful servant.”
+Increasing intimacy with Jesus may not lead to explosive horizontal growth (as increasing membership), but deeper discipleship.
+Deeper discipleship requires training children and teens to self-reflect, valuing Jesus’s “Well done, Good and Faithful servant.”
 We must challenge our children to delight in the joy that comes with obedience, that they would most treasure being spoken well of by God.

 “His master replied, ‘Well done, good and faithful servant!
 You have been faithful with a few things; I will put you in charge of many things.
 Come and share your master’s happiness!’